silver-deguz/CVML-prep/deep-learning-questions.md

 It is the phenomena that occurs in deep neural nets where the gradients reduce to 0, making it difficult to train a model.
 Certain activation functions attempt to map a large input space to a small output space [0,1] which causes small derivatives and therefore a gradient that vanishes to 0.

 ## Q: What is max pooling and why is it used?
 It is a downsampling operation that allows a layer to represent a larger effective receptive field (spatial resolution).
 Essentially, it acts as a dimensionality reduction and give a compressed representation of an input.
+It increases the receptive field and allows for some robustness in that the output can be unchanged even if input changes.
+No (free) parameters learned.

 ## Q: Difference between ReLU and Leaky ReLU.
 What's the most common issue with ReLU?
 Both are activation functions.
 In ReLU, negative inputs are squashed to 0 and positive inputs get mapped to the same output.
 Leaky ReLU is an improved version of ReLU that helps with sparse gradients by having a small output for a negative input.
 The most common issue with ReLU is the dying ReLU problem wherein that it can cause weights to not update and cause gradients to forever be 0 at a node i.e. dead nodes that never activate.